-Why: Creating Wildlife Photographs with the High Key Technique in Black and White - Part 1
+Why and How Creating Wildlife Photographs with the High Key Technique in Black and White - Part 1

 The high key technique in black and white makes photographs shine in a uniquely creative perspective for the viewer.
 It allows photographers to make art photos that stand out from common documentary photos.
 If the rules are respected, the high key technique is perfectly adapted for wildlife photography, enabling the creation of dreamlike and ethereal artistic photos.

 The term “high key“ is the contraction of the expression "high-key lighting".
 As always, the technical language uses shortcuts and acronyms.
 Photography that is primarily a technical discipline is no exception to the rule.

 In a general and technical context, "high key" means "elevated level".
 The word "lighting" refers to the atmospheric light conditions.
 "High key lighting" means "elevated level of light".
 This expression is not meant to be poetic and does not necessarily cause dreaming.
 This fascinates us, because the reflection of the high key lighting technique often ends up being creative and evocative, paving the way to the creation of solely artistic photographs.

 The high key technique can cause photographs to become very clear with no shadows.
 This technique appeared with the beginning of television when the scenes involving intense contrasts were not masterfully reproduced by the television screens of the time.
 To create a scene that was easily visible on a screen, the ratio between the main light and the secondary lights was kept to a minimum.
 All the exposure of the scene was homogeneous for the viewer.